Is Anakeesta Worth It?

 (Adults are ages 12-59, Children are ages 4-11, and Seniors are ages 60+.
 Children 3 and under are free.)

 Wheelchair access is available for chondolas.
 I was pleased to hear that wheel chairs DO fit into the chondolas and a ramp is provided for entry and exiting it.
 Everything on top of the mountains is also wheelchair accessible.
+Also FREE wheelchairs are provided at the top.

 *I've provided a map at the bottom of this page to get an idea of the park layout.